codeigniter4/shield/docs/authentication.md

 }
 ```

-The Result instance returned contains the logged in user as `extraInfo()`.
+The Result instance returned contains the valid user object as `extraInfo()`.

 ### loggedIn()